Elephant Ride in Phuket - Elephant Trekking

 If you want to book an elephant experience or any other Phuket tour, contact my friends at Easy Day Thailand.

-Update 2017 - The Phuket Elephant Sanctuary is open and hopefully they might invite me to have a look!
-Hello!
+Update 2017 - The Phuket Elephant Sanctuary is open and offers a far more elephant friendly experience for tourists.

-OK, here are my Mum's words ...
+OK, these are my Mum's words ...
 Our Elephant Experience in Phuket in 2004 by Paula Monk.

 When I was a child I would look through my books and see pictures of far away, wonderful lands.
 I was fascinated, but in the 1950s, growing up in post war Britain, it didn't seem possible that I would ever see any of those places for myself.
 I was filled with wonder at the sights of children riding on elephants and imagined how it would feel.
 That little dream lay dormant for almost a lifetime.
 The world has moved on during that life time and people travel far and wide – ordinary people like me.